-A register is a legal requirement for schools and has to be taken twice a day.
+A register is a legal requirement for schools, which they must take twice a day.

 Modernising your register by using a key fob presented to a reader is a secure, health and safety-conscious security measure.

-If a critical security event unfolds at your school, having access to realtime location data could be paramount to managing the threats and protecting people.
+Additionally, if a critical security event unfolds at your school, having access to real-time location data could be paramount to managing the threats and protecting people.

 Read the following article covering an incident where parents tackled a knifeman to the floor after spotting him ‘waving meat cleaver’ at primary school.

-On this occasion, fortunately, no one was harmed.
+On this occasion, fortunately, no harm came to anyone.
 If this happened at your school, you could retrieve location data, and lockdown the school knowing where pupils and staff are.